AlexOsokin97/Titanic_casuality_proj/README.md

 ***In the end, I made few more changes to the dataset such as removing more unnecessary columns and transfroming categorical columns to binary to make the dataset ready for Machine Learning algorithms usage***

+* **Important note: I have already managed to classify between the survived and not survived passengers using graphs and plots in the data analysis phase**

 ## Model Building & Performance:
 ***I was intrested to find out if there is a function that could predict if a passenger survived/not survived based on the given data so, I decided to apply Machine Learning classification algorithms to the dataset to see if they successfuly managed to generalize the data and make accurate predictions.
 The following algorithms were used:***

-* **Logistic Regression:** Linear based model used for binary classification.
-Chose it because there could be only 2 predicted values (survived/not survived also can be written as 1/0).

-* **KNeighborsClassifier:** I chose this algorithm because after the exploritory data analysis phase, I saw that most of the survivors had specific features which differ from the non survivors features.
-As a result, I assumed that whenever a new data point is plugged in, it would be closer to the correct neighboring points and would be classified correctly
+* **Logistic Regression:**

+* **KNeighborsClassifier:**

 * **Naive Bayes Classifier:** The Gaussian Naive Bays algorithm uses given tree branches to compute possible probabilities.
-In other words, it allows the quick classification of (in my case) whether the passeneger survived or not survived.
-In addition, the dataset is relatively small and therefore, the algorithm could show high performance
+I chose this algorithm because the dataset is relatively small and therefore, it could show high performance

 * **Support Vector Machine:** The algorithm uses the help of hyperplanes to classify groups of data.
-Because the goal of the algorithm was to classify whether a passenger survived or not survived (1 or 0 which is binary classification) this algorithm could show high performance In addition, it is able to work with infinite dimensions.
+I chose this algorithm because it may give high performance due to its ability to work with infinite dimensions

 **The next step was applying the following techniques to make the learning process for the algorithms easier, faster and qualitative:**

 * **train_test_split:** I used this technique in order to split my dataset into 2 fractions.
 The first largest fraction is the 'training set' which would include 80% of the whole dataset and the second smallest fraction is the 'testing set' which would include 20% from the whole dataset.
 I used this technique because I wanted to check how succeful my models were by applying them on data they had never seen before.

 * **cross_val_score:** I used this method because I wanted to check if my model's high/low performance is not accidental.
-I checked it by splitting my training data to 3 small datasets where 1 of 3 is used as testing data and fitting the model to each split variation.
-In the end I took the mean accuracy score of all the accuracies scores.
-This method removed the probabilty that the model's performance was accidental and also gave me a general idea of the quality of my dataset.
+I checked it by splitting my training data to 3 small datasets where 1 of 3 is used as validation data and fitting the model to each split variation.
+In the end I took the mean accuracy score of all the accuracies.
+This method lowered the probabilty that the model's performance was accidental and also gave me a general idea of the quality of my dataset.
 Each model achieved above 80% accuracy.

 * **grid_search_cv:** This method is very powerful for model selection but also takes some time to execute.
-Because the models I used have many parameters that you can change and apply it wouldn't be smart to apply a naive model with its' default parameters.
-So, by applying grid search I gave the models to experiment on all different parameters and pick the best model which had the best score.
+Because some of the models that I used have many hyper-parameters that you can tune.
+With this method I was able to get better classification results

-* **standardization:** I applied standardization in order to scale the data and make the learning process easier and faster.
-I used this method only when I applied The support vector machine algorithm.
-I did not use normilization because the distribution of features varied and was not normal.

 **Moving onwards, I applied the trained models on new unseen data and evaluated their performance using the accuracy and confusion matrix metrics.
 Each model performed differently and had different accuracies.**